-Our effective income tax rate was approximately 39% in 2000 compared with 28% in 1999 and 38% in 1998.
-The lower rate in 1999 resulted from valuation allowances provided for certain domestic tax credits and international net operating losses, which may be subject to expiration before they can be utilized.
+Our effective income tax rate was approximately 39% in 2000 compared with a tax benefit of (28)% in 1999 and an effective rate of 38% in 1998.
+The reduced tax benefit in 1999 resulted from valuation allowances provided for certain domestic tax credits and international net operating losses, which may be subject to expiration before they can be utilized.
 Our effective income tax rate can vary from period to period because of fluctuations in foreign operating results, changes in the valuation allowances for deferred tax assets, new or revised tax legislation, and changes in the level of business performed in different tax jurisdictions.

-Extraordinary Item -- Gain on Early Extinguishment of Debt
+Extraordinary Item--Gain on Early Extinguishment of Debt